Will Democrats Get the Pre-Election Recession They Want?

 National Review’s Jim Geraghty concurs with a cautionary note: “If the economy goes into recession in 2019, President Trump may well relish having the Democratic-controlled House to blame.
 It’s unlikely that House Democrats will have much ability to influence U.S. economic policy, other than blocking any new initiatives from the Trump administration.
 But the timing for them would be pretty bad — they step into the new majority and the economy suddenly slows on their watch.”

 But don’t underestimate the current crop of socialist Democrats.
-Like generations of socialists before them, they are willing to trample grassroots Americans — the “Forgotten Man,” including many of their own constituents — in their relentless pursuit of power and what they falsely frame as “the greater good.”
+Like generations of socialists before them, they are willing to trample grassroots Americans — the ‘Forgotten Man,’ including many of their own constituents — in their relentless pursuit of power, and what they falsely frame as “the greater good.”
+Indeed, these partisans loathe blue-collar Trump supporters.

 Footnote: Patriots, one of the most cost-effective investments you can make toward the future of Liberty is to support The Patriot Post.
 We rely entirely on the voluntary financial support of our Patriot readers — people like you — to promote freedom and challenge the one-sided Leftmedia narrative.
 Please support The Patriot Fund’s Year-End Campaign today.
 Thank you.*